Heart Failure

 • Aging can weaken and stiffen your heart.
 People 65 years or older have a higher risk of heart failure.
 Older adults are also more likely to have other health conditions that cause heart failure.

 • Family history of heart failure makes your risk of heart failure higher.
 Genetics may also play a role.
-Certain changes, or mutation , to genes can make your heart tissue weaker or less flexible.
+Certain changes, or mutations , to genes can make your heart tissue weaker or less flexible.

 • Unhealthy lifestyle habits, such as an unhealthy diet, smoking, using cocaine or other illegal drugs, heavy alcohol use, and lack of physical activity, increase your risk of heart failure.